UMC 16x5/2x5 / N38

 Dust and powder from neodymium magnets are flammable.

-Do not attempt to drill into neodymium magnets.
-Mechanical processing is also not recommended.
+Avoid drilling or mechanical processing of neodymium magnets.
 Once crushed into fine powder or dust, this material becomes highly flammable.

-The magnet is coated with nickel.
-Therefore, exercise caution if you have an allergy.
+The magnet is coated with nickel - be careful if you have an allergy.

 Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
-If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.
+If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.

-Strong fields generated by neodymium magnets can damage magnetic storage media such as floppy disks, credit cards, magnetic ID cards, cassette tapes, video tapes, or other similar devices.
-In addition, they can damage televisions, VCRs, computer monitors, and CRT displays.
-Avoid placing neodymium magnets in close proximity to electronic devices.
+Strong magnetic fields emitted by neodymium magnets can destroy magnetic storage media such as floppy disks, credit cards, magnetic ID cards, cassette tapes, video tapes, or other devices.
+They can also damage televisions, VCRs, computer monitors, and CRT displays.
+You should especially avoid placing neodymium magnets near electronic devices.

-So that know how strong neodymium magnets are and why they are so dangerous, read the article - Dangerous powerful neodymium magnets.
+To show why neodymium magnets are so dangerous, read the article - How very dangerous are very powerful neodymium magnets?.